-Building your retirement savings with your self-directed IRA or Solo 401(k) is not just about how you invest.
-Making new contributions to your retirement plan is a key to creating long term wealth with these tax-sheltered vehicles.
+When building your retirement savings with self-directed IRA or Solo 401(k), it is not just about how you invest.
+Making new contributions to your retirement plan is a crucial aspect of creating long-term wealth with these tax-sheltered vehicles.

-As we approach the April tax filing deadline, it is important to consider the concept of plan contributions.
-In addition to some basics on standard contributions, there are a few special tips that we would like to point out a few special tips that may be suitable for some investors.
+As the April tax filing deadline approaches, it is crucial to consider the concept of plan contributions.
+In addition to some basics on standard contributions, there are a few special tips that we would like to point out that may be suitable for some investors.

-For Traditional IRA and Roth IRA plans, the contribution deadline is April 15th or the first Monday following if the 15th falls on a weekend. be sure to plan ahead, as you need to get the funds and appropriate deposit form to your self-directed IRA custodian with time for them to process the transaction ahead of this date.
+For Traditional IRA and Roth IRA plans, the contribution deadline is April 15th, or the first Monday following if the 15th falls on a weekend.
+Therefore, it is essential to plan ahead to get the funds and appropriate deposit form to your self-directed IRA custodian on time.

 For SEP and SIMPLE IRA plans, you have until the tax filing date of the business that sponsors the plan to make contributions, which would be September 15th for pass-through entities and October 15th for corporations.

 Making IRA Contributions

-Once funds have been deposited to the IRA account, you can then have the IRA custodian invest that new capital into the LLC or Trust entity.
+Once funds have been deposited into the IRA account, you can have the IRA custodian invest that new capital into the LLC or Trust entity.

 Making Solo 401(k) Contributions

 Making Solo 401(k) contributions is as simple as sending funds from the bank account of your sponsoring business to the Solo 401(k) participant account.
-Be sure to keep a ledger of such plan contributions in your 401(k) records, but there is no plan-specific reporting that needs to be done.
 You will report the contributions on your business and/or personal tax return.